WAYFARER: Elisians Revisted

 Tool Proficiency: Trained by the tall plateaus of the Ta'eldae Tablelands, elisians are proficient with climber's kits.

-Languages: Elisians can speak, read, and write Nesaenir and one language of your choice.
-Nesaenir is a nasaly sounding language with intricate grammer and rythmic speech patterns.
+Languages: Elisians can speak, read, and write nesaenae and one other language of their choice.
+Nesaenae is a nasaly sounding language with intricate grammer and rythmic speech patterns.
 It is commonly adopted and used in the prayers of human clergy devoted to the Angelic Host.